halinhtvn3a/SWP391_Project/README.md

 Court Callerd is a web application designed to simplify the process of booking badminton courts.
 Whether you’re a passionate player or a casual enthusiast, Court Callerd provides an intuitive platform for reserving your favorite courts hassle-free.

-## You wil find in this repo the following stuff
+## You will find in this repo the following stuff

 #### Features
 * Easy Booking: Simple and intuitive court reservation system.